morrownr/88x2bu/README.md

 News: A new version of this driver is now available.
-Testing has shown the new driver to be a very solid driver in managed and master modes.
-Please report any problems you encounter.
+Testing has shown the new driver to be a very solid driver in managed and master modes You are invited to help test and break in the new driver:

-Please try this new version to see if it meets your needs:

 [88x2bu-20210702](https://github.com/morrownr/88x2bu-20210702)

-The plan is to discontinue the driver in this repo by the end of December 2021.
+The plan is to discontinue this driver by the end of December 2021.
 This URL will then be used to provide a link to the new driver so this URL is a good permanent bookmark.
 Please transition to the new driver as you are able to do so.
 Regards.
 Nick

 -----